EDUCATION

-So, this article details through how universities can build those maps, the role that technology plays in it, and the common mistakes to avoid.
+This article details the exact steps of how universities can build student journey maps, the role that technology plays in them, and the common mistakes to avoid.

 Let’s get started!